obetomuniz/chatgpt-quicklink-chrome-extension/README.md

 ## Using via Chrome Web Store

-Chrome Web Store is reviewing it.
-As soon as it gets approved by them, you will be able to install it like any other Chrome extension through a Chrome Web Store link.
+Install this [Chat GPT Quicklink Chrome Extension](https://chrome.google.com/webstore/detail/chatgpt-quicklink/ldoekcaiogjggdjmdlohcbennkkiindd?hl=pt-BR&authuser=0) using **Chrome Web Store** like any other.

 ## Using as Unpacked Chrome Extension (development)